ActivePresentation: PowerPoint Usage

 PowerPoint has become the ubiquitous solution for professionals to present their ideas, companies and products alike to their audience.
 Since its inception in 1984 and although purely electronic, PowerPoint has followed the thought process of its physical predecessor, the overhead projector, in which a presenter physically wrote the text and diagrams of the story board sequence on a roll of acetate transparencies.

 In both scenarios, the presenter is mandated to follow the sequential flow of the presentation slide material.
 In modern business environments, the audience is often likely to ask questions out of sequence and for a PowerPoint presenter, this can be dealt with in one of three ways.
 The first is to the defer the question which can be frustrating for the person raising it, even more so if the presenter forgets to answer it.
 The second is to rapidly press the Page Down and Page Up keys on the computer keyboard in order to find the slide with the relevant information to answer the question.
 The third solution and the least elegant is for the presenter to press the Escape key, which exists the slide show mode in PowerPoint, and manually locate the slide in question followed by a restart of the slide show.
-In all cases, the end result is one which appears unprofessional.
+In all cases, the result is one which appears unprofessional.